Maryland's Stormwater Management Program

 - NEED TO REPORT POLLUTION PROBLEMS? - Please click here!

-- Looking for information concerning the Final Determination to issue an NPDES stormwater permit to Howard County (December 18, 2014)?
+- Looking for information concerning the Final Determinations to issue an NPDES stormwater permit to Howard County (December 18, 2014), Charles County (December 26, 2014), and Carroll, Frederick, and Harford Counties (December 30, 2014)?
 Click here for details.

 - MDE is pleased to announce the release of the updated version of our National Pollutant Discharge Elimination System (NPDES) Municipal Separate Storm Sewer System (MS4) guidance document, “Accounting for Stormwater Wasteload Allocations and Impervious Acres Treated,” August 2014.
 The document includes an Executive Summary, which provides a list of acceptable water quality and alternative best management practices (BMPs), and tabulates the credit granted toward meeting MS4 permit requirements.
 The document may be found here.